 Dr. Madeleine Albright was Chair of Albright Stonebridge Group, part of Dentons Global Advisors.
 She was the 64thSecretary of State of the United States, the first female to hold that position and was, at that time, the highest ranking woman in the history of the U.S. government.
 She received the Presidential Medal of Freedom, the nation’s highest civilian honor, from President Obama on May 29, 2012.
 She passed away on March 23, 2022.

 As Secretary of State, Dr. Albright reinforced America’s alliances, advocated for democracy and human rights, and promoted American trade, business, labor, and environmental standards abroad.
 From 1993 to 1997, Dr. Albright served as the U.S. Permanent Representative to the United Nations and was a member of the President’s Cabinet.
 From 1989 to 1992, she served as President of the Center for National Policy.
 Previously, she was a member of President Jimmy Carter’s National Security Council and White House staff and served as Chief Legislative Assistant to U.S. Senator Edmund S. Muskie.

-Dr. Albright is a Professor in the Practice of Diplomacy at the Georgetown University School of Foreign Service.
-Dr. Albright is Chair of Albright Capital Management LLC, an investment advisory firm focused on emerging markets.
-She also chairs the National Democratic Institute, serves as the president of the Truman Scholarship Foundation and is Honorary Co-Chair of the World Refugee Council.
+Dr. Albright was a Professor in the Practice of Diplomacy at the Georgetown University School of Foreign Service.
+Dr. Albright was Chair of Albright Capital Management LLC, an investment advisory firm focused on emerging markets.
+She also chaired the National Democratic Institute, serves as the president of the Truman Scholarship Foundation and was Honorary Co-Chair of the World Refugee Council.

 Dr. Albright received a B.A. with Honors from Wellesley College, and Master’s and Doctorate degrees from Columbia University’s Department of Public Law and Government, as well as a Certificate from its Russian Institute.